Kensukeken/ICS3U-Gleasons_Class_In_LDSS/README.md

 # Welcome to ICS3U-Gleasons_Class_In_LDSS
 Spring 2023 - GleasonsICS3U using C++. <br/>
-Here what we learned in `C++` in Ms. Gleason Class In LDSS.
-They may be useful for your future.
+I have recorded everything on what we learned in `C++` in Ms. Gleason Class In LDSS.
+They may be useful for your future. <br/>
+Scroll down for more!

 ## File Naming Convention